Mathematica Inc.: Research

+The Washington, D.C., offices of Mathematica Inc.

 In 1968, Mathematica conducted the first social policy experiment in the United States, the New Jersey Income Maintenance Experiment (an experimental study of a negative income tax), to test ways of encouraging low-income individuals to work.
 The subdivision in charge of social experiments was renamed Mathematica Policy Research in 1975, and was known for its large-scale random assignment evaluations of policies and programs such as abstinence education and Job Corps.

 In 1986, a group of employees purchased Mathematica Policy Research from its corporate parent Martin Marietta (now Lockheed Martin) and has since remained employee-owned, changing its name to Mathematica, Inc. in 2019.

 Research centers

 In early 1995, Mathematica formed a research affiliate, the Center for Studying Health System Change, which provides objective analyses of how the country’s changing health care system affects individuals and families.

 In 2007, the company launched the Center for Studying Disability Policy (CSDP), to inform disability policy formation with rigorous, objective research, and data collected from the people disability policy aims to serve.
 CSDP provides leadership and support for disability research and data collection conducted by Mathematica.

 In early 2008, Mathematica created the Center for Improving Research Evidence (CIRE), to identify, assess, and disseminate results from quality, rigorous research to inform evidence-based policymaking.
 CIRE also provides technical assistance in designing, conducting, assessing, and using a range of scientific policy research and evaluations to support a growing national and international research base.

 In 2010, Mathematica established the Center on Health Care Effectiveness (CHCE), a resource for policymakers, the public, and other stakeholders.

 In 2013, Mathematica established the Center for International Policy Research and Evaluation (CIPRE).
 Its focus is to provide research-based information to funders and policymakers addressing global development issues.